-The ATCF format contains information on the ocean basin, the storm number, the model ID, the initial date, the forecast hour, and various track, intensity and wind radii guidance.
-There can be up to three ATCF records output for each lead time.
+The ATCF format contains information on the ocean basin, the storm number, the model ID, the initial date, the forecast hour, and various track, intensity, and wind radii guidance.
+Up to three ATCF records can be output for each lead time.
 A sample segment with some ATCF records from a GFDL hurricane model forecast for Hurricane Emilia (2012) is shown here: